 Update 01 July, 2020: Users can get 10% off at the time of purchase of all Capture One products (perpetual licenses, upgrades and subscriptions, as well as styles) using the promotional code ‘DJP10‘ at checkout, when purchased via the official Capture One store [affiliate link].
 Note the 10% discount can be used with offers advertised on the Capture One site.

 In theory, Capture One can’t be used to browse until images are imported into either a Catalog or a Session.
 And, in my opinion, it’s this design that makes Capture One a little daunting for new users, as you’re immediately asked to make a choice between them before you can use it.
-However, there is a (unofficial and therefore unsupported) way to use it as a browser.
+However, in practice there is a (unofficial and therefore unsupported) way to use it as a fast browser.

 One of the downsides of RAW converters is that you have to import images through a “gate-keeper” (the import) app.
 Once files have passed through this (and of course, it makes sense to use the import feature to copy files from memory cards) you can use Capture One to browse freely.
 However, you can bypass the import feature of Capture One and use it like a conventional browser.